Treating Addiction Behind Bars: How Medicaid Is Changing Correctional Healthcare

 According to Pew Research Center, the gap between imprisoned white people and Black people in America may be shrinking, but it is still very significant.

-Substance abuse treatment can help rehabilitate people in prison and get them the care that they need to cope with stress and difficulties in healthy ways.
+Substance use disorder treatment can help rehabilitate people in prison and get them the care that they need to cope with stress and difficulties in healthy ways.

 Imprisonment Rates